erogaki-dev/erogaki/redis_flows.md

 Send the received error message to the user.

-## image receive and processing - DeepCreamPy
+## DeepCreamPy-erogaki-wrapper: image receive and processing

 ### loop for new image uuid